cdktf/cdktf-provider-google/docs/dataplexDatascan.python.md

 The percentage of the records to be selected from the dataset for DataScan.

+Value can range between 0.0 and 100.0 with up to 3 significant decimal digits.
+Sampling is not applied if 'sampling_percent' is not specified, 0 or 100.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.79.0/docs/resources/dataplex_datascan#sampling_percent DataplexDatascan#sampling_percent}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.80.0/docs/resources/dataplex_datascan#sampling_percent DataplexDatascan#sampling_percent}

 ---